JohanWWW/PointLess/readme.md

 Unhandled runtime exception
 ---------------------------
         product = 2 * enumerator.next();
-$enumerator is defined but is null reference
+Cannot access members on void type $enumerator
         at C:\Users\me\project\source\program.0p:148:15
 ```

 ## CLI Installation

+### Prerequisties
-.NET 5 SDK is recommended.
-Not tested on earlier .NET releases.
+[.NET 5 SDK](https://dotnet.microsoft.com/download) is required in order to install and run this project.
+Even though it is not tested, it might work on earlier .NET releases.

 - Clone this repository and place it anywhere on your system.